-In 2008, there had been over 880,000 police and detectives employed in the United States.
-The employment of police and detectives is forecasted to upward push to over 960,000 in 2018.
-Police and detectives are employed in numerous occupational titles like first-line supervisors or managers, detectives and criminal investigators, fish and sports warden, police and sheriff’s patrol officials, and transit and railroad police.
+In 2008, over 880,000 police and detectives were employed in the United States.
+The employment of police and detectives is forecasted to increase to over 960,000 in 2018.
+Police and detectives are employed in numerous occupational titles, such as first-line supervisors or managers, detectives and criminal investigators, fish and sports wardens, police and sheriff’s patrol officials, and transit and railroad police.
 Here’s an income guide for various occupational titles in regulation enforcement.

 First-Line Supervisors or Managers of Police and Detectives